cwi-dis/iotsa/readme.md

 ## available standard modules

+### iotsaCapabilities.h

+An authentication module (_IotsaAuthMod_) that trusts an external server, the _issuer_, to determine access rights to this board.

+The _issuer_ and this board share a secret key.

+More documentation will be forthcoming.

 ### iotsaFiles.h

 Allows read access to files stored in `/data` on the SPIFFS file system (in the flash memory chip).
 Could be used for a simple web server.